software-students-fall2024/0-git-workflow-practice-bowohan/README.md

 while Q Learning is a machine learning method to form the best decisions given a problem.
 By combining both techniques, Q* is able to achieve logic and reasoning abilities relative to its counterparts.
 Currently, Q* can solve basic math problems.
 Though this may seem insignificant, it is a huge step towards achieving AGI, as the foundations of logical reasoning and decision-making are being set.

+# Alex Hsu (hsualexotake)

+Super interesting article.
+As you mentoined, right now there are major road blocks; however, I wonder what the landscape will look like in a few years with more resources and time dedicated.
+With the advancements of algorithms such as Q*, it is only a matter of time before there are AIs featuring AGI.